emipa606/QuestionableEthicsEnhanced/README.md

 * Nutrient Solution and Protein Mash recipes, output, and costs have been rebalanced across the board.
 See mod preview image for details.
 * Cloning vats now display how many days remain until clone is fully grown, instead of a percentage of completion.
 * The Apply Brain Templating toils have been re-written and many bugs have been fixed.
 Get [feedback messages during pawn selection](https://github.com/KongMD-Steam/QuestionableEthicsEnhanced/blob/master/Languages/English/Keyed/QuestionableEthics.xml), if it's an invalid target.
-* Family relationships will no longer be generated for clones
+* Family relationships will no longer be generated for clones.
+* The Organ Vat now uses Bills, like a workbench, instead of the Start Growing gizmo.

 ## Can I use this on an existing save?
 Yes.